 Step 1: Apply

-Since the application period for our Critical Repair Program (CRP) is always open, you can stop by our office during business hours for more information or request an application.
+Since the application period for our Home Preservation Program is always open, you can stop by our office during business hours for more information or request an application.
 Once an application is fully completed, it is submitted to our Family Selection Committee for review.

 Step 2: Committee Review